The instructions below cover both Scala 2 and Scala 3.

 - Install sbt

-To create a project, you can either use a command-line tool or an IDE.
+To create a project, you can either use the command line or an IDE.
 If you are familiar with the command line, we recommend that approach.

 sbt is a build tool for Scala. sbt compiles, runs, and tests your Scala code.
 (It can also publish libraries and do many other tasks.)